 A successful hearing outcome could mean keeping your license and avoiding further penalties.
 However, if the DOR finds that all elements are met and supported by a preponderance of evidence, your license will be suspended or revoked, depending on prior offenses or test refusals.

-- First DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Branson, MO after 30 days.
+- First-Time DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Branson after 30 days.

-- Second-Time DWI/DUI Offense: Leads to a 1-year revocation period in Branson, MO, or a 5-year license denial if the prior offense was within the past 5 years.
+- Second-Time DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Branson, MO DWI/DUI was within the last 5 years.

 Securing a Limited Driving Privilege (Hardship License) in Branson, MO

-If you licenses has been suspended, revoked, or denied, you might qualify for a Limited Driving Privilege (LDP) in Branson, MO.
-To be eligible, you’ll likely need to file an SR-22 insurance form and install an Ignition Interlock Device (IID) on your vehicle.
-After 30 days from your 15-day administrative hearing period, an LDP may allow you to drive under specific conditions, like:
+If your driving privilege is suspended, revoked, or denied, you may be eligible for a Limited Driving Privilege (LDP) in Branson, MO.
+You will most likely need to have an SR-22 insurance form on file and an Ignition Interlock Device (IID) installed on your vehicle.
+If granted after 30 days following your 15-day administrative hearing period, the LDP allows you to drive in specific situations, such as:

 Taney County Resources